haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-CASP-CAPRI-T70/index.md

 **Note**: To get the proper stats in case of a reduced sampling run, use instead `check_runs_i-rmsd-reduced.csh`.

 <a class="prompt prompt-question">
-Are there any acceptable models after water refinement?
+Are there any acceptable models after the final refinement?
 </a>

 <a class="prompt prompt-question">